23 Mar What to See in Munich in Two Days

 Platzl Hotel is just 2 minutes from Marienplatz and features modern classic rooms, a spa, and a 16th-century restaurant where you can taste gourmet Bavarian cuisine.
 Beer lovers will appreciate the pub, serving home-made craft beers.

 Hotel Excelsior features stylish rooms with a few touches of Bavarian flair and is located steps from the main railway station (Hauptbahnhof).
 The rooms offer all amenities and the restaurant serves local dishes and Italian specialties.

 Vier Jahreszeiten Kempinski München is only minutes from Marienplatz.
-The rooms are modern and spacious, and after a day strolling around you may enjoy the swimming pool, relax at the spa, or stay fit at the gym.
+The rooms are modern and spacious,.
+Morevoer, after a day strolling around you may enjoy the swimming pool, relax at the spa, or stay fit at the gym.

 If you’re looking for a hotel with a special character, have a look at 25hours Hotel The Royal Bavarian.
 Old and modern blend in a very original way.
 The on-site restaurant serves specialties from the Middle-east as well as vegetarian dishes.